vixinet/bibash-todo-rails/README.md

 1. Add a method `open_tasks` to `Todo` returning  the current open tasks in it
 1. Add a method `open_tasks` to `Todo` returning a `booblean` regarding if it still has open tasks
 1. Change the `destroy` method of `todo` to raise an `StandardError` when we try to delete a `Todo` with open `tasks`
+1. Add 3 images representing `:high`, `:medium`, `:low` priority
+1. Display the image corresponding the `priority` of a `Todo` from the assets in the corresponding views
+1. Move the code you just wrote to `todos_helper.rb`
+1. Add a logo to the `public` folder and display it on every page